-Garmin is one of Apple’s biggest competitors, but when it comes to tennis, the Garmin Vivoactive 4 is genuinely a superb option for so many reasons.
+Garmin is one of Apple’s biggest competitors, but when it comes to tennis, both the Garmin Vivoactive 4 and Venu 2 Plus are genuinely a superb option for so many reasons.
 It is one of the most attractive watches and can easily be customized in its size (thank you to small wrists) and its colors!

 Fitness Features We Love

 So when it comes to tennis, trying to exert yourself in quick bursts and get ready for the next point is crucial.
 What this means is being able to bring your heart rate down quickly in the 20-25 seconds break you have.
-The Garmin Vivoactive 4 has a number of fitness features that helps us with that!
+Both Garmin Vivoactive 4 and the Venu 2 Plus have a good number of fitness features that helps us with that!

 Here are a few key metrics they provide that can affect your training.

-- Wrist Heart Rate Sensor let’s us know how hard you are working during activties.
-You can watch it go up and down during a practice.
+- Wrist Heart Rate Sensor lets us know how hard you work during activities.
+You can watch it go up and down during practice.

-- Pulse Ox Sensor let’s us know how are blood oxygen is doing.
-This is a amajor indicator of health and taken usually at night.
+- Pulse Ox Sensor lets us know how are blood oxygen is doing.
+This is a major indicator of health and is taken usually at night.

 - Body Battery Energy Monitoring allows us to see how well we are recovering after sleeping and a day of hard work on the court!